gr8rajas/openAI/readme.md

 _The LangChain’s Chat API offers several advantages:

-Context preservation: By maintaining a list of messages in the conversation, the API ensures that the context is preserved throughout the interaction.
+**Context preservation**: By maintaining a list of messages in the conversation, the API ensures that the context is preserved throughout the interaction.
 This allows the GPT-4 model to generate relevant and coherent responses based on the provided information.

-Memory: The class’s message history acts as a short-term memory for the chatbot, allowing it to refer back to previous messages and provide more accurate and contextual responses.
+**Memory**: The class’s message history acts as a short-term memory for the chatbot, allowing it to refer back to previous messages and provide more accurate and contextual responses.

-Modularity: The combination of MessageTemplate and ChatOpenAI classes offers a modular approach to designing conversation applications.
+**Modularity**: The combination of MessageTemplate and ChatOpenAI classes offers a modular approach to designing conversation applications.
 This makes it easier to develop, maintain, and extend the functionality of the chatbot.
 Improved performance: GPT-4, as an advanced language model, is more adept at understanding complex prompts and generating better responses than its predecessors.

-Flexibility: The Chat API can be adapted to different domains and tasks, making it a versatile solution for various chatbot applications._
+**Flexibility**: The Chat API can be adapted to different domains and tasks, making it a versatile solution for various chatbot applications._

 ## Popular LLM models accessible to LangChain via API